 AgVic Talk Season 9

-Planning for the dry: exploring practices to better equip your business to manage the impacts of drought and a changing climate.
+Adapting to the seasons: exploring practices to better equip your business to manage the impacts of drought and a changing climate.

 This season we explore resources, a range of practices and tools available to help improve your farm business, prepare for dry seasonal conditions and our changing climate.
 Farming's rewarding, but it can also be challenging, and no two stories or businesses are the same.
 We can all learn from each other and set a plan for success.